jason-fox/tutorials.Context-Providers/README.md

 }
 ```

+### Creating an exclusive registration

 #### 1️⃣4️⃣ Request:

 An exclusive registration can be made on the **Farmer** context broker to always receive **live** information from the IoT Agent.
 The `mode` is set to `"exclusive"`, and since the IoT Agent is only accepting **GET** requests the `"operations` attribute is set to `"retrieveOps"` only.
 A fixed `contextSourceInfo` can be used if the endpoint does not understand JSON-LD expansion/compaction.

 ```console
 curl -L 'http://localhost:1026/ngsi-ld/v1/csourceRegistrations/' \